Since 1967

 Our Humane Ethic

-At Wenatchee Valley Humane Society, we find homes for every healthy, treatable, and safe pet that enters our care.
-We believe all animals and people in our community deserve access to resources needed to live in harmony and good health.
+At Wenatchee Valley Humane Society, we’re committed to finding homes for every healthy, treatable, and safe pet that comes through our doors.
+We believe that every person and pet in our community deserves access to the resources they need to live in harmony and good health.

 asilomar accords